machineghost/docs/README.md

 # pop-docs
-Documentation minisite for Pop!_OS and related projects
+Future location of a documentation minisite for Pop!_OS and related projects